 - An emergency call can be made only within a service area.
 For an emergency call, make sure that you are within a service area and that the phone is turned on. - Do not place items containing magnetic components such as a credit card, phone card, bank book, or subway ticket near your phone.
-The magnetism of the phone may damage the data stored in the magnetic strip.
+The magnetism of the phone may damage the data stored in the magnetic strip. - Talking on your phone for a long period of time may reduce call quality due to heat generated during use. - When the phone is not used for a long period time, store it in a safe place with the power cord unplugged. - Using the phone in proximity to receiving equipment (i.e., TV or radio) may cause interference to the phone.

-- Talking on your phone for a long period of time may reduce call quality due to heat generated during use. - When the phone is not used for a long period time, store it in a safe place with the power cord unplugged. - Using the phone in proximity to receiving equipment (i.e., TV or radio) may cause interference to the phone. - Do not use the phone if the antenna is damaged.
-If a damaged antenna contacts skin, if may cause a slight burn.
+- Do not use the phone if the antenna is damaged.
+If a damaged antenna contacts skin, it may cause a slight burn.
 Please contact an LG Authorized Service Center to replace the damaged antenna. - The data saved in your phone might be deleted due to careless use, repair of the phone, or upgrade of the software.
 Please backup your important phone numbers.
 (Ringtones, text messages, voice messages, pictures, and videos could also be deleted.)
-The manufacturer is not liable for damage due to the loss of data. - When you use the phone in public places, set the ringtone to vibration so you don't disturb others. - · Do not turn your phone on or off when putting it to your ear.
+The manufacturer is not liable for damage due to the loss of data - When you use the phone in public places, set the ringtone to vibration so you don't disturb others. - Do not turn your phone on or off when putting it to your ear. - Your phone is an electronic device that generates heat during normal operation.
+Extremely prolonged, direct skin contact in the absence of adequate ventilation may result in discomfort or minor burns.
+Therefore, use care when handling your phone during or immediately after operation.